kartaltabak/jdk-with-docker/README.md

 Instead of creating a new user, we shall be reusing `ubuntu`.
 That may break any usages of this image, if they are relying on the name of the `1000:1000` user.

+Moreover, specifically, openjdk's jdk21 is based on centos.
+`eclipse-temurin` is based on ubuntu.
+That may create additional migration issues if the usage of this image assumes CentOS and related tools, such as `microdnf`.